pytorch/serve/examples/image_classifier/mnist/README.md

 The explain is called with the following request api http://127.0.0.1:8080/explanations/mnist_explain

-Torchserve supports Captum Explanations for Eager models of mnist only.
+Torchserve supports Captum Explanations for Eager models only.

 #### The handler changes: